maboiteaspam/phantomizer_demo/README.md

 README
+====

 This document will introduce you phantomizer command line tool.

 INSTALL
+====
+Start by checking ot the project, navigate to the directory.
+Then install using regular npm command line.

     npm install

-You should be able to run
+You should then be able to run

     node_modules/.bin/phantomizer --version